API Reference

 "params": [{

-minTimestamp // (Optional) Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch
+minTimestamp // Number, The minimum timestamp for which this bundle is valid, in seconds since the unix epoch.

-maxTimestamp // (Optional) Number, the maximum timestamp for which this bundle is valid, in seconds since the unix epoch
+maxTimestamp // Number, The maximum timestamp for which this bundle is valid, in seconds since the unix epoch.

 }]